hexojs/hexo/.github/ISSUE_TEMPLATE/other.md

 Please check followings before submitting a new issue.

 - [ ] I have already confirmed other issue template and they are not different my want
+- [ ] Not a question, feature-request, bug
+    - Please submit to [discussion](https://github.com/hexojs/hexo/discussions) if your issue is a question.

 ## Information